Where are the pins made?

 YES!
-It adds $40 to the total, but for a company, our personal belief is it is worth every penny.
+It adds $40 to the total, but for a company, my personal belief is it is worth every penny.
 For example, if you get 100 pins, it adds a flat $40.
-If you get 200 pins, it’s the same $40.
-It's basically just another fee for the mold which is why it's a flat fee regardless of quantity.
-We can get laser printed logos on the back to for about the same price, but email for exact rates.
-The laser printing is not a shared cost across designs, but the embossed one is.
+If you get 200 pins, its the same $40.
+It’s basically just another fee for the mold which is why it’s a flat fee regardless of quantity.
+I can get printed logos on the back to for about the same price, but email for exact rates.

 Can I use the same back print on multiple designs for the same price?

 Yes.
-As long as it works at the same size, we can charge the $40 one time and use it on all of your pins.
+As long as it works at the same size, I can charge the $40 one time and use it on all of your pins.
 This also applies to future pins you order.
-We can have the back stamp added at no cost.
+I can have the back stamp added at no cost.

 What kind of file do you need?

 We will need vector art.
 That can be an AI file or EPS/PDF vector.
-If you don't know how to do that properly, just send us what you've got and I'll get us sorted.
-If you don't know how to do that, just send us a high resolution file that you have and we can see what we can do.
-We can usually make a vector form a good sized, clean file in any file type.
+If you don’t know how to do that properly, just send me what you’ve got and I’ll get us sorted.
+If you don’t know how to do that, just send me a high resolution file that you have and I can see what we can do.
+I can usually make a vector form a good sized, clean file in any file type.